ComponentFactory/RocketQL/README.md

-# DotNetQL
+# RocketQL
-GraphQL server for DotNet
+GraphQL parser for .NET